1976 Tangshan earthquake: Intensity VII zone

 Significant damage occurred beyond this in the VI zone, but (like in Beijing) affected less than 10% of the buildings, or occurred in small localized areas.

 Coal mines

-Mining coal is Tangshan's principal industry, and when the quake struck around 10,000 miners were underground.
-For the most part the mine roadways (tunnels) were not seriously damaged, but with the loss of electrical power there was no illumination (aside from headlamps), no ventilation, and no working lifts.
-It is reported that most miners escaped within hours, but that some did not reach the surface until two weeks later.
+Mining coal is Tangshan's principal industry; when the quake struck, around 10,000 miners were underground.
+For the most part, the mine roadways (tunnels) were not seriously damaged, but with the loss of electrical power there were no illumination (aside from headlamps), no ventilation, and no working lifts.
+It is reported that most miners escaped within hours, but that some others took two weeks to reach the surface.